Omnibus Demolition Project

-Tarentum Borough council has budgeted $150,000 in FY2019 for property demolition.
+Tarentum Borough council has budgeted $150,000 in FY2019 and $140,000 in FY2020 for property demolition.
 Follow the demolition project here for status updates, cost analysis and more information.

-Tarentum Borough is actively working to revamp the make up of our tax base.
+Tarentum Borough is actively working to revamp the makeup of our tax base.
 We hope to build a foundation for a strong, sustainable tax base for many years to come.
-To that end, the Borough plans on completing a large scale demolition project which will carry through the next several years.
-Beginning in 2019, we have identified over 30 properties to begin this endeavor.
+To that end, the Borough plans to complete a large-scale demolition project which will carry through the next several years.
+Beginning in 2019, the Borough identified over 30 properties to begin this endeavor.

 As we progress forward, the Borough hopes to play a role in the re-correction of our own economy and residential housing market.
-Through a large scale demolition project we plan to eliminate dangerous and deteriorated properties which create safety concerns and diminish property values.
+Through this project we plan to eliminate dangerous and deteriorated properties which create safety concerns and diminish property values.
 The Borough hopes to create larger plots of land to allow neighbors or developers a greater opportunity for community investment.
-A significant portion of our focus remains allocated to side-yard opportunities to put vacant property back in the hands of residents.
+A significant portion of our focus remains allocated to side-yard opportunities which put vacant property back in the hands of residents.

 Side Yard Candidates